muk-jjang/SPHNet/README.md

 For data_name we support qh9_stable/dynamic_split (such as qh9_dynamic_mol).
 For input_path, set the folder path where you put the QH9Dynamic/QH9Stable folder.
 We also provide an example data in the ./example_data folder, which is a small subset of qh9_stable_iid.
 You can skip the preprocess and set the dataset-path to ./example_data/data.lmdb to fast train and test model.

+For the PubChemQH dataset used in the paper, you can find the preprocessed PubchemQH at [here](https://huggingface.co/datasets/EperLuo/PubChemQH).
+Please modify the data realted config in the config.yaml file to use this dataset.

 # Model training
 ## Halmintonian model train on local machine
 There are three config files that set the model and training process.
 The config file in config/model is the model configuration.
 The config file in config/schedule set the learning schedule.
 The config/config.yaml is the overall configuration file.
 Please see the comments in config/config.yaml for more details.